 We have studied how correlations between the activities of neurons within a coding population affect the accuracy with which an encoded quantity can be determined or discriminated (Johnson, 1980b).
 We find that, generically, correlations between units do not prevent the Fisher information from growing linearly with the number of encoding neurons, and correlations can either improve or degrade decoding accuracy depending on the form of the correlation matrix.
 Only in the limit as the correlations get very close to 1 can this behavior change in some circumstances.
 Since our results are based on the Fisher information, they apply only to unbiased estimates.
-However, biased estimates would presumably be used only to improve accuracy further, and thus the increase in accuracy with N would not be destroyed by using a biased estimate.
+However, biased estimates would presumably be used only to further improve accuracy, and thus the increase in accuracy with N would not be destroyed by using a biased estimate.
 Thus, optimal population-based estimates do not suffer from the limitations that correlation imposes on estimates of average firing rates.
-Although averaging can be used to obtain more accurate firing-rate estimates from a group of neurons, it does not improve the accuracy of a population decoding procedure.
+While averaging can be used to obtain more accurate firing-rate estimates from a group of neurons, it does not improve the accuracy of a population decoding procedure.

-There are nevertheless possible lacunae in our analysis.
-We considered only relatively simple noise models.
-We also used noise with gaussian statistics.
+There are nevertheless possible lacunæ in our analysis.
+We only considered relatively simple noise models.
+We also used noise with Gaussian statistics.
 Poisson noise would be an obvious alternative and would entail slightly different calculations.
-Finally, we did not consider the computational complexity or biological implementation of the optimal decoding algorithms, although a good point of departure would be the work of Pouget et al. (1998) showing how to perform ML inference using a recurrent network in the case without correlations.
-Correlations could make the implementation of an optimal decoding procedure more difficult.
+Finally, we did not consider the computational complexity or biological implementation of the optimal decoding algorithms, although a good point of departure would be the work of Pouget et al (1998) showing how to perform ML inference using a recurrent network in the case without correlations.